jjkkkyy/PA-Net/README.md

 ## Demo and instruction to use

-Launch Jupyter Notebook App and find the demo folder. https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html
+Launch Jupyter Notebook App and locate this repository. https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html

 Run PANet_blind.ipynb, follow the instruction to reproduce the reported result.